Joyal-Joshi/Digital_Blocks/2_Logic_Gates/README.md

 Building the basic logic gates using CMOS:

 Always connect pull-down resistors to limit the current.
-The logic gates don't use the pulldown resistors.
+The logic gates below don't use the pulldown resistors.

 ## 1. Not Gate: